 Bipolar UK has a supportive web-based discussion forum.
 Available 24 hours a day.

 The RNIB brings blind and visually impaired people together on its Facebook and befriending groups, including online groups.

 Carers UK - join in with the conversation and discuss practical and emotional issues with other carers.

-Epilepsy Forum4 is an online community for people with epilepsy and carers of people with epilepsy.
+Epilepsy Action has an active online community of people with epilepsy and their carers at Health Unlocked.